MicrosoftDocs/cloud-adoption-framework/docs/modernize/modernize-disciplines/devops-practices-modernization.md

 You can accelerate this type of digital modernization through the following levels of maturity.
 Technical guidance to accelerate digital modernization is listed in the table of contents next to this page.
 Those articles are grouped by maturity model level.

 - **Shared solution:** Establish a centralized repository for all aspects of the solution.
 - **Reliable testing:** Validate solution quality and expected changes to drive ensuring measurements.
+For more information, see [Automated Testing](/azure/architecture/framework/devops/release-engineering-testing).
-- **Solution deployment:** Deploy a solution to allow a team to share changes with customers.
+- **Solution deployment:** Deploy a solution to allow a team to frequently share changes with customers, making it easier to respond to issues since the team's used to the processes.
 - **Integrated measurement:** Add learning metrics to the feedback loop for clear analysis by the full team.
+For example, platform metrics give an indication of whether workloads are under- or over-provisioned and application metrics can be shipped to and evaluated at scale in Azure Monitor.
+This helps with diagnosing application issues when implemented alongside a strict correlation ID.

 ## Toolchain